romanszewczyk/JAmodel/12_Automation2018/README.md

 DemoPeng_et_al_view.m   - for visualization of the results, results included in this repository

-Please note that these scripts are not working with MATLAB Scripts require differential evolution implementation in de_min() finction.
+Please note that these scripts are not working with MATLAB.
+Presented scripts require differential evolution implementation in de_min() finction.